smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 | 0 | 1 | 0     | 1     | 1  | 0     |
 | 0 | 0 | 0     | 0     | 1  | 0     |

 A truth table is a mathematical table utilized in logic, particularly relevant to Boolean algebra, Boolean functions, and propositional calculus.
-This table methodically displays the output values of logical expressions based on various combinations of input values assigned to their logical variables.
+This table methodically displays the output values of logical expressions based on various combinations of input values (True or False) assigned to their logical variables.
 Moreover, truth tables serve as a tool to determine if a given propositional expression consistently yields a true outcome across all possible legitimate input values, thereby establishing its logical validity.

 This article is not meant to be a lesson in propositional logic but simply an exploration of how to create truth tables using SQL.
 If you are unfamiliar with propositional logic, I recommend taking a discrete mathematics course to understand the principles.